-If the superfoods aren't your children's faves, substitute chocolate chips, granola, peanuts, raisins, coconut.
+If the superfoods aren't your children's faves, substitute chocolate chips, granola, peanuts, raisins, or coconut.
 Whatever the kids eat will work well in trail mix.

-72. Baked beans
+72. Baked Beans

 Baked beans are an easy side.
 Kids can eat them hot or cold.

 73. Hard-Boiled Eggs

 A hard-boiled egg is great for lunches because it tastes good and it's packed with protein.

 74. Yogurt Dip for Fruits